Recognition of skills acquired abroad

 Complete the Payment by credit card form (PDF 140 Kb).
 You must sign the original and attach it to your application or it will be returned to you.

-If your credit card transaction is rejected, your comparative evaluation application will be returned to you by regular mail with a letter specifying the reason(s) for its return.
-The submitted payment form will be destroyed.
+If your credit card transaction is declined, your comparative evaluation request will be returned to you by regular mail without being processed.

 Postal money order, cheque or bank draft